 Protecting Your Freedom to Read

 If you’ve ever wondered why libraries carry books you don’t agree with, host programs you wouldn’t attend, or defend access to controversial ideas, you’re not alone.
-Intellectual freedom can sound abstract, but it’s actually a simple idea at the heart of how libraries work.
+Intellectual freedom—the term libraries use to describe freedom of choice—can sound complicated and academic.
+But it’s actually a pretty simple idea, and it's at the heart of how libraries work.
 Here are some of the questions we hear most often at Burlington Public Library.

 Q: What is intellectual freedom?